-A number of ongoing efforts support the goals and priorities laid forth in this digital equity plan.
+Several ongoing efforts support the goals and priorities laid forth in this digital equity plan.
 For instance, New Hampshire's various state agencies and the United Way provide frequently used portals - e.g., NH Works, NH DHHS Programs and Services, and Granite United Way's 211 Help Desk.
 Through the NH Department of Information Technology's multiyear federal state and local government cybersecurity grant-funded initiative, progress is being made to make public agencies' websites fully compliant with federal cybersecurity standards.

-OBJECTIVE 1: Build upon existing efforts to improve the accessibility of key websites that provide information on public resources, particularly those pertaining to services for members of covered populations.
+OBJECTIVE 5.1: Build upon existing efforts to improve the accessibility of key websites that provide information on public resources, particularly those pertaining to services for covered populations.

-Strategy 1.1: Assess remaining needs relative to state agency websites and complete an assessment of additional, critical programs typically used by covered populations, and support efforts to address identified needs for improvement.
+Strategy 5.1a: Assess remaining needs relative to state agency websites and complete an assessment of additional, critical programs typically used by covered populations, and support efforts to address identified needs for improvement.

-Strategy 1.2: Ensure that key websites meet W3C global website accessibility standards.
+Strategy 5.1b: Ensure that key websites meet W3C global website accessibility standards.

-Metric: By 2029, all state-based programs identify and seek to address website accessibility issues as part of an overarching strategy with defined goals and timelines.
+Metric 5.1b: By 2029, all state-based programs identify and seek to address website accessibility issues as part of an overarching strategy with defined goals and timelines.

-OBJECTIVE 2: Support the development of a directory or portal of digital equity related resources, drawing from the asset inventory conducted as part of this plan's development.
+OBJECTIVE 5.2: Support the development of a directory or portal of digital equity-related resources, drawing from the asset inventory conducted as part of this plan's development.

-Strategy 2.1: Create, or support the creation of, an online directory of digital equity related resources, such as current programs highlighted in this plan's asset inventory, efforts resulting from this proposed plan, and other complimentary resources and initiatives, that is regularly managed to ensure information is accurate, relevant, and current.
+Strategy 5.2a: Create, or support the creation of, an online directory of digital equity-related resources, such as current programs highlighted in this plan's asset inventory, efforts resulting from this proposed plan, and other complimentary resources and initiatives, that are regularly managed to ensure information is accurate, relevant, and current.

-Metric: Enable the launch of a digital equity resource directory or portal by 2025.
+Metric 5.2a: Enable the launch of a digital equity resource directory or portal by 2025.

-Long Term Objectives
+Long Term Outcomes

 Enhanced access to web portals to essential public resources is key to reaching underserved individuals and families in New Hampshire.
-There are many public support programs and resources related to digital equity that have a web presence, or have online applications, and centralizing such tools and resources is critical to helping reach all Granite Staters, especially those in covered populations under this proposed plan.
+There are many public support programs and resources related to digital equity that have a web presence or online applications.
+Centralizing such tools and resources is critical to reaching Granite Staters, especially those in covered populations under this proposed plan.

-Economic Opportunity Improving user experience and increasing inclusivity of the state's web portal design for public services will enable more residents to utilize online services, as well as increase access to information on programs that provide economic opportunities, support, and resources through state agencies.
+Economic Opportunity Improving user experience and increasing inclusivity of the state's web portal design for public services will enable more residents to utilize online services (Objective 1), as well as increase access to information on programs that provide economic opportunities, support, and resources through state agencies (Objective 2).

-Educational Opportunity: Additional access and inclusivity for these web portals may improve the reach of programs for both children and adults seeking educational programs or support.
+Educational Opportunity: Additional access and inclusivity for these web portals may improve the reach of programs for both children and adults seeking educational programs or support (Objectives 1 and 2).
 Additional information dissemination may also better inform individuals about these resources.